Derek Denis

 Canada

-My research primarily focuses on Canadian English.
-My early work investigated earlier Canadian English using archival oral history recordings in an effort to understand a previous stage of Ontario English.
-My current work looks toward the future.
-I ask questions about how the many languages spoken by Torontonians may come to influence Toronto English.
-I typically take a variationist sociolinguistic approach in my work and have been using this methodology to document a Multicultural Toronto English.
-More recently I have become interested in how through the intersection of ideologies of language, race, gender, and place non-normative language practice comes to be prestigious and desirable.
+Derek’s research primarily focuses on Canadian English.
+His early work investigated earlier Canadian English using archival oral history recordings in an effort to understand a previous stage of Ontario English.
+Since arriving at UTM he has looked more toward the future, asking questions about how the many languages spoken by Torontonians may come to influence Toronto English.
+When not being a linguist, he can be found lifting heavy weights, playing Magic: The Gathering, or snoozing on the dock at the cottage.

 - Formal approaches to sociolinguistic variation